The country continues to face the health and humanitarian consequences of COVID-19

 Schools: Closed (8,375,193 learners affected).

 Before COVID-19, about 9.3 million people were already in need of humanitarian support across Sudan.
 Years of conflict, recurrent climatic shocks and disease outbreaks continue to affect the lives and livelihoods of many Sudanese.
-Hundreds of thousands are food insecure and the country has high malnutrition rates.
+The situation is worsening and now over 9.6 million people are facing severe hunger, in a country with already high malnutrition rates.
 Because of the fragile economy, more and more people are unable to meet their basic needs, as high inflation continues to erode families’ purchasing power.
 An average local food basket takes up at least 75 per cent of household income.

-The Federal Government, the United Nations (UN) and humanitarian partners have joint their efforts to prevent and respond to the COVID-19 outbreak in Sudan.
-A COVID-19 Country Preparedness and Response Plan (CPRP), organized around eight pillars, is currently being implemented by UN agencies, NGOs and other partners in support to the Sudanese Government-led response.
+The Federal Government, the United Nations and humanitarian partners have jointed efforts to prevent and respond to the COVID-19 pandemic in Sudan.
+A COVID-19 Country Preparedness and Response Plan (CPRP), organized around nine pillars, is currently being implemented by UN agencies, NGOs and other partners in support to the Sudanese Government-led response.

 Aid actors are establishing quarantine or isolation spaces and shelters, providing the country with COVID-19 testing kits and setting up water points and handwashing stations in IDP and refugee camps and in host communities.
 Over 1,600 health workers and rapid response teams in at least 277 localities across Sudan have been trained, hygiene kits distributed to nearly 500,000 people and protective equipment to attend the needs of 6,000 health centres in the country.
 Over 25 million people have been reached with campaigns to raise awareness to prevent transmissions and at least 2.8 million people were reached with food assistance in May.